kammoh/fobos/docs/source/setup.rst

    Launch SDK

 8. Program the control borad FPGA.
 Connect the Basys3 board to your PC via USB.
-In the Xilinx Tools menu, select Program FPGA -> program.
+In the Xilinx Tools menu, select Program FPGA.
+   Make sure the correct device is selected and then click on *Program.*

 9. Run the control software.
 Make sure to select the *ctrl* project created in step 6 then go to the Run menu and select 'Run'.
 10. You should see the word CERG in the seven-segment display of the Basys3 board.